itzrossyo/Birmingham-egg-milestone-project/README.md

 ## Testing

-Testing was ongoing throughout the entire build.
+- Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.

-The following issues were raised during my mid project meeting with my mentor:
+- The following issues were raised during my mid project meeting with my mentor:

 - The Join Us section on the home page was not in alignment with the rest of the page.
 Padding has now been added to bring it in alignment with the rest of the pages padding.

-- There was an issue on smaller devices where the main images were not displaying properly.
-This issue is documented under issue 2 in solved bugs.
+- There was an issue on the google pixel device where it was not responsive to font changes.

-- The introduction paragraph on the index was not aligned in style with the rest of the page.
-The text has now been centered.
+- There is a problem on the iphone when the dropdown menu is clicked this as been made aware in - [Known Bugs](#Known-Bugs).

 ### W3C Validator